 pen burning is polluting – report it.

-hase out plastic trash by packing food in tiffins or reusable containers.
+hase out plastic trash by packing food in reusable containers.

 uality – buy products that last.
 Inferior goods need to be constantly replaced, adding to waste heaps.